-I didn’t realize how much of a Lord of the Rings (LOTR) junkie I am until I arrived to New Zealand.
+I didn’t realize how much of a Lord of the Rings (LOTR) junkie I am until I arrived in New Zealand.
 I loved the movies and I’ve watched them a few times –extended edition and all– but that was about it for me.
 I had never dressed as a LOTR character and I had never greeted anyone in Elvish.
 Oh, how things changed there.

 New Zealand slowly awoke my inner hobbit obsession as I stumbled upon random filming locations at the beginning of the trip.
 Well, at 5’6” (1.67m) I have the right height to start with.